Terry Sullivan (political consultant): Firehouse Strategies

 Sullivan is a founding partner of the public affairs firm Firehouse Strategies, which he launched with two former Rubio staffers, Alex Conant and Will Holley, in June 2016.

 The New York Times reported that the company was launched under the premise “that Mr. Trump has rewritten the rules of modern communications strategy, and candidates and corporations need to take heed.”

 Further affiliations and memberships

 Throughout his career, Sullivan has launched several successful communications and media firms and played a senior strategic role in over 100 campaigns, including more than two dozen US Senate, Gubernatorial and Presidential campaigns.

 He was also a featured speaker at different universities, including Harvard and NYU and has appeared as an expert on major cable networks, as well as in news publications ranging from The New York Times to National Review.

 Sullivan serves on the board of ClearPath, a conservative clean energy advocacy group.

 He also serves as adjunct professor at George Washington University's Graduate School of Political Management.

 Personal life

 Sullivan lives in Washington, D.C. together with his teenage daughter McKenna.
-In his off-time he enjoys mountaineering expeditions and long-distances offshore boating trips.
+In his off-time he enjoys mountaineering expeditions and long-distance offshore boating trips.